 February 5, 2016 – Citing the recent incidents and long history of racial injustice in the United States, Georgetown President John J. DeGioia laid out a series of commitments to inform the university’s work to address racial injustice, in a speech to the university community yesterday.

-“Not for the first time, hardly, but in the past year and half or so, we have been witness to incidents that shake our confidence in, for many, an assumption that we as a country were overcoming the legacies – and their structural groundings – of slavery, subsequent segregation, and systematic racism in so much of our lives,” DeGioia said.
+“Not for the first time, hardly, but in the past year and half or so, we have been witness to incidents that shake our confidence in, for many, an assumption that we as a country were overcoming the legacies – and their structural groundings – of slavery, subsequent segregation, and systematic racism in so much of our lives,” DeGioia said in his speech on racial injustice.
 “What we witness must lead us to confront how continual racial injustice within the American context is manifest and how to identify creative responses to it.”

 He charged a working group with exploring and recommending how best to implement the following: